Kidepo Valley National Park

 The size of Kidepo is 1, 442 sq. km

 The park is in the Karamoja region of Northern Uganda.
 In fact, it boarders with Sudan and Kenya.

 From Kampala through Mbale and Soroti to Kotido then Kidepo is around 750 kms.
 This takes about 12 hours to drive.
-Of course with stops for lunch and stretching along the route.
+Of course with stops for lunch and stretches along the route.

-Alternatively, the journey from Entebbe and Kampala through Lira and Kitgum to Kidepo is about 720 kms.
+Alternatively, the journey from Entebbe through Lira, Kitgum to Kidepo is about 720 kms.
 The drive lasts about 11 hours with stops en route.

 The Game drives, bird watching and nature walks are from Apoka.
 The community walks to the Karamojong people are interesting.
 On the other hand, mountain hiking to Morungole can be arranged.